Famous Painters – Hand-Painted Reproductions

 See the collection - 106 works

-Father of Russian suprematism, he brought art to absolute abstraction with emblematic works like White Square on White Background.
+Father of Russian suprematism, he brought art to absolute abstraction with iconic works like White Square on White Background.

 See the collection - 112 works